LGM-35 Sentinel: History

-In 2010, the ICBM Coalition, legislators from states that house nuclear missiles, told President Obama they would not support ratification of the New START treaty with Russia unless Obama agreed to revamp the US nuclear triad: nuclear missiles that could be launched from land, sea, and air.
+In 2010, the ICBM Coalition, legislators from states that house nuclear missiles, told President Obama they would not support ratification of the New START treaty with Russia unless Obama agreed to revamp the US nuclear triad: nuclear weapons that could be launched from land, sea, and air.
 In a written statement, President Obama agreed to "modernize or replace" all three legs of the triad.

 A request for proposal for development and maintenance of a next-generation nuclear ICBM was made by the US Air Force Nuclear Weapons Center in July 2016.
 The GBSD would replace the Minuteman III, which was first deployed in 1970, in the land-based portion of the US nuclear triad.
 The new missiles, to be phased in over a decade from the late 2020s, are estimated over a fifty-year life cycle to cost around $264 billion.
 Boeing and Northrop Grumman competed for the contract.

 In August 2017, the Air Force awarded three-year development contracts to Boeing and Northrop Grumman for $349 million and $329 million, respectively.
 One of these companies was to be selected to produce a ground-based nuclear ICBM in 2020.
-In 2029, the GBSD program is expected to enter service and remain active until 2075.
+The GBSD program was initially expected to enter service in 2029 and remain active until at least 2075.

 On 25 July 2019, Boeing announced it would not place a bid for the program, citing Northrop's recent acquisition of Orbital ATK (now Northrop Grumman Innovation Systems), Boeing's supplier of solid rocket motors.
 Northrop signed an agreement to firewall Boeing's proprietary data after acquiring Orbital ATK.
-The Air Force has since halted funding for the Boeing project, leaving Northrop Grumman as the sole bidder.
+The Air Force subsequently halted funding for the Boeing project, leaving Northrop Grumman as the sole bidder for the contract by October 2019.

 In December 2019, it was announced that Northrop Grumman won the competition to build the future ICBM.
 Northrop won by default, as their bid was the only one left to be considered for the GBSD program.
-The Air Force said that they will "proceed with an aggressive and effective sole-source negotiation" in reference to Northrop's bid.
+The Air Force said that they would "proceed with an aggressive and effective sole-source negotiation" in reference to Northrop's bid.

 On 8 September 2020, the Department of the Air Force awarded Northrop Grumman a $13.3 billion contract to develop the GBSD intercontinental ballistic missile.
 Work on the GBSD missiles will be done in Roy and Promontory, Utah; Huntsville and Montgomery, Alabama; Colorado Springs, Colorado; Bellevue, Nebraska; San Diego and Woodland Hills, California; Vandenberg Space Force Base, California; Chandler, Arizona; Annapolis Junction, Maryland; and other locations.

 In April 2022, the GBSD's official designation was announced: The LGM-35A Sentinel.
+In April 2023, the USAF formally began seeking vendor information preliminary to issuing a request for proposal (RFP) for the Next-generation reentry vehicle (NGRV).